 - Mish masalah (مِشْ مَشْكَلَة): This is a casual way to say “No problem” or “You’re welcome.”

 - Inshallah (إن شاء الله): This is a common phrase expressing hope about the future.
-It literally translates to “God willing” and is used to show that things will happen according to God’s plan.
+It literally translates to “God willing” and shows that things will happen according to God’s plan.

 - Yallah (يلا): This is a friendly and energetic way to say “Let’s go!”
 It can be used to urge someone on or suggest moving to the next thing.